 He stayed up writing until he was so drunk he couldn't see properly and then crashed into bed, pulling the blinds shut to keep out the daylight.

-The second time he saw Bill, Phil was sitting on a bench in Preston Cemetery.
-He'd spent the morning tending to the plots, clearing them of bramble and nettles.
-At the time, he'd been eating his lunch and staring into the distance and dreaming about changing the world.
+As a result, at a little after 8pm, he was sitting with the remains of his lunch and staring into the distance and dreaming about changing the world while the sun went down.
 His current fantasy had been running for a couple of weeks, on and off.
 He replayed large parts of it like a film he edited as he watched.

 In it, he'd been declared a wanted man by the Government for expressing dangerously liberal views and garnering so much support that it seemed revolution wouldn't be far off.
-In one last-ditch attempt to stop him he was captured by idealistic young hicks (who he suspected were wardens in disguise) who tortured him, streaming the video live on the internet.
+In one last-ditch attempt to stop him he was captured by idealistic young thugs (who he suspected were wardens in disguise) who tortured him, streaming the video live on the internet.
 He escaped moments before an execution that would have been seen by millions.
-After killing his captors he drove cross-country to London, where, with helicopter cameras circling, he was reunited tearfully with his ex-girlfriend, Madeleine, who told him she loved him, and only him, and always had, and always would.
+After killing his captors he drove cross-country to London, where, with helicopter cameras circling, he was reunited tearfully with Madeleine, who told him she loved him, and only him, and always had, and always would.
 And then he died in her arms, because he couldn't imagine a better way to end it.

 Phil was just building up to the big reunion — he was driving the truck and nursing a bullet wound in his side — when Bill suddenly piped up: "Amazing places, cemeteries," he said.
 This time, Phil did jump, like he'd been caught out.

-"I honestly think," Bill went on.
-"That the world would be a better place if people spent a little longer reflecting on the condition of the dead."
+"I honestly think," Bill went on, "that the world would be a better place if people spent a little longer reflecting on the condition of the dead."
 Then he looked across at Phil and smiled.
 And despite his outfit — he was dressed in a rough woollen jumper and jeans, and short wellington boots with a ring of fur around the top (he looked like he should be reading the Sunday papers in a country pub somewhere in Surrey) — Bill's smile did nothing to soften the strange fire that still burnt in his eyes.

 "You ok?"
 Bill asked, after Phil had stared for long enough to establish that he wasn't.